 Take advantage of discounts.

 Many insurance providers provide discounts.
-The Good Student Discount is one that insurance providers offer to students who maintain good grades (B average or higher).
+The Good Student Discount is one insurance providers offer to students who maintain good grades (B average or higher).
 Others offer programs, such as educational videos, online safety courses, contracts between parents and teens and driving logs to foster safe driving habits.

 Some insurance companies are subsidizing the costs of electronic gadgets, such as GPS tracking devices, which can be installed by parents in their cars for monitoring their teen driver.
-Then they offer discounts to the policyholders whose teenagers use the gadgets.
+Then they offer discounts to policyholders whose teenagers use those gadgets.
 This is part of a concerted effort to reduce teen-involved crashes.